 If you want to improve your personal finance, you should have a financial plan.
 The financial planning process is also a self-discovery process that can help you understand yourself, your priorities, and your needs and wants.
-Here are the 16 steps you should take to create a financial plan.
+Here are the 16 steps you should take to create your financial plan.

 How to create a good financial plan: Frequently asked questions

 Before we dive in, let us go through some frequently asked questions first!